fekerel/cbrn-to-fakeapi/GUIDE.md

 ## 3) What to generate (rules and patterns)

 ### 3.1 Core service methods (if missing)
+- Basic CRUD service methods are pre-implemented in this branch.
+Review and use them; do not re-implement or duplicate.
-- Implement missing CRUD or specialized endpoint calls in the appropriate service under `src/api/fakeApi/`.
+- Implement only the missing or non-CRUD/specialized endpoint calls in the appropriate service under `src/api/fakeApi/`.
 - Method signature: prefer descriptive names (e.g., `getUserOnlyByID(id: number)` or `createNewOrder()`).
 - Use `ApiService.getInstance().instance.<method>(path, ...)` for all HTTP calls.
 - Keep logic minimal: no test assertions here.
 Only HTTP and necessary small integrity checks (e.g., ID match) as seen in existing files.
 Expect statements should be included in the corresponding "it" blocks.